 How do you support children's learning and development?

 Nurseries are required to deliver the Early Years Foundation Stage in England work within the Foundation Phase in Wales.
-They will provide activities that are based on your childs interests and that help them to progress in their development
+They will provide activities that are based on your childs interests and that help them to progress in their development.

 How do you keep parents informed of their child's progress?

 Nursery staff will carry out observations on children that help them to ensure each child is making progress and also identify any area of need.
-They are required to provide ongoing feedback and at the age of between 2 and 3 years provide a progress check
+They are required to provide ongoing feedback and in addition in England provide a progress check between 2 and 3 years of age.

 What types of meals and snacks do you provide?